 - The main reason your knife gets dull is because you don’t holster it when you need to.
 Knives are rarely damaged by just overusing them.

 After you’ve used it, holster it, and put it around your waist, or in your backpack.
 Don’t leave it laying around on the ground, and don’t stab a tree to keep your knife.

 If you lost its sheath you can improvise making one in the wild following my step-by-step tutorial on how to make a knife sheath.

 - Remember that every inch of the blade’s edge needs to be equally sharped.
 This ain’t easy to achieve due to the fact that most knives are in odd shapes, so take some time practicing.

 - Avoid using any kind of knife for sharpening or cutting wood.
 This is probably the worst thing you can do, and it is the quickest way to dull your knife.
 Only do this if it’s an absolute must.

 It’s not hard when you know the right way to do it.
-Sharpening a knife with a stone can be either the hardest thing you could try to do, or it can be the easiest and most useful thing to do.
+Sharpening a knife with a stone can be the easiest and most useful thing to learn.